Security at Home and Around Town

 Statistics tell the story

-Despite the fact that the statistic-gathering abilities of the national police in regards to crime reporting are inconsequential at best, expats agree that the crime rates in Jakarta have been substantially lower than any major western city.
+Despite the fact that the statistic-gathering abilities of the national police in regards to crime reporting are inconsequential at best, expats agree that the crime rates and the type of violent crime in Jakarta have been substantially lower than any major western city.

 We have certainly seen an upswing in crime as more and more of the unemployed/criminals are turning to theft to feed their families.
 Outside of the crimes associated with the extraordinary May 1998 riots, the growing rise in crime is mostly petty theft.
 Thieves climb over the walls to steal small items, electronics, cash or jewelry.

-Instances of motorcycle crime are heard of now and then.
+Instances of motorcycle crime are also reported.
 The most common MO is when a man and his accomplice on a motorcycle 'snatch' at a female pedestrian's purse.
-The biggest danger is that the woman would be dragged as she fights to keep her purse; it's best to just let it go.
+The biggest danger is that the woman would be dragged as she fights to keep her purse.
+Security advisors will advise ladies “it's best to just let it go”.
 Another common MO is to grab and then cut the strap of a woman's purse with a knife or sickle and run off on a motorcycle.
-To prevent these instances from occurring, wear a long-strapped purse across your chest in public or keep your valuables in a belly bag.
+Although it is understandable that both the purse and the contents are important to the owner, it is unlikely that the value is more important than the safety of your person.
+To prevent these instances from occurring, or at least to deter it from happening to you, wear a long-strapped purse across your chest in public or at least have the purse away from the side of passing traffic or consider keeping your valuables in a belly bag.

 People at your gate

-The number of scams perpetrating on unsuspecting household staff is endless.
+The number of scams perpetrating on unsuspecting people as well as household staff is endless.
 Common ones are people coming to the door saying, "Your boss asked me to pick up the television for repairs" or "our boss said I should check the house for termites".
 The naive household staff gets the boss' camera and turns it over to the happy scam artist or lets the person into do their inspection, which is actually a chance for thieves to checkout your home.
 Give very clear, strict instructions to your household staff that they should NEVER, EVER give an item that belongs to you to someone without your specific prior instructions.
 Likewise, they should NEVER allow admittance to your yard or home to ANYONE without your specific prior permission.
+Instruct them that even other expats can be a potential thief and in fact this has occasionally happened in the past.

 Dubious officials may try to gain entrance to your home in your absence.
 Your household staff should feel secure to tell them to call your office (and not from your phone) or to return when you are home in the evening.
+Tell them not to be intimidated by a uniform or the supposed ranking of the official.
 If the officials visit is legitimate, they will return.
 They can also write out a message and give it to your staff with their phone number and you can have someone who speaks Indonesian call them to find out what they need.

 If you think the person is dubious: